TactileRoboticsAI/tactile-teleop-python-sdk/README.md

 ## Overview

-The Tactile Teleop Python SDK enables seamless integration between robotic systems and VR-based teleoperation.
+The Tactile Teleop Python SDK enables seamless integration between robotic manipulation systems and VR-based teleoperation.
 It provides:

-- **VR Controller Input**: Real-time VR controller data for robotic arm control
+- **VR Controller Input**: Real-time low-latency VR controller data for robotic arm control
 - **Camera Streaming**: Stereo and mono camera feed streaming to VR headsets
-- **LiveKit Integration**: Secure, low-latency communication via LiveKit
+- **Easy Setup**: Connect your robot in minutes - just generate an API key at [teleop.tactilerobotics.ai](https://teleop.tactilerobotics.ai), plug it into the Python SDK, and access your robot directly from the VR headset’s native browser.
-- **Easy Authentication**: Simple API key-based authentication with Tactile Robotics backend
+## Quickstart

 ### Conda Installation